yaakovbrill/Tournament-Generator/readme.md

 ## Introduction

-The Tournament Generator is a web tool designed to help manage and track soccer FIFA tournaments.
+Tournament Generator is a web tool designed to help manage and track soccer FIFA tournaments.
 Whether you're hosting a small friendly competition or a larger event, this platform provides an easy and efficient way to set up and track your tournament.

 ## Overview